stannrodriguez/browser_eng/README.md

 # browser_eng
-My code snippets for the exercises in https://browser.engineering/
+My code for the exercises in https://browser.engineering/